-Push-rand-p: This move is another version of push-rand but which gives priority to early timeslots in the rooms timetable, favouring them to late ones.
-The local search is allowed to switch between the 2 different versions probabilistically.
+Push-rand-p: This move is another version of push-rand but which gives priority to early timeslots in the rooms timetable, favouring them over late ones.
+The local search is allowed to switch probabilistically between the 2 different versions of push-rand.

-Pop-rand: Randomly selects one event from a randomly selected room and deallocate it.
+Pop-rand: Randomly selects one event from a randomly selected room and deallocates it.

-${\it Move-inner:}$ Swap 2 randomly selected events in a given room between 2 randomly selected timeslots.
+Move-inner: Swap 2 randomly selected events in a given room between 2 randomly selected timeslots.